gearley85/5340Repo/Phase1README.txt

 How to Compile/Run my code:
 Untar the Coreference file.
 First navigate to my Coreference/src directory.
+Make sure that the lib folder is in the src folder.
 Then run the following commands to compile and run my code.

-COMPILE: javac -cp . coreference/Coreference.java
+COMPILE: javac -cp '.:lib/stanford-ner.jar' coreference/Coreference.java

-RUN: java -cp . coreference/Coreference <listfile> <responsedir>
+RUN: java -cp '.:lib/stanford-ner.jar' coreference/Coreference <input.txt> <output path>

 Cade Machine primarily ran on: lab1-13.eng.utah.edu